Large Custom WordPress Theme for a Cloud Based Product

 Kloudless is a custom WordPress theme with hundreds of posts and multiple complex post types.
 The most notable features are the integration of the main API in the theme and the wealth of information that is shown in a user-friendly way.
 This project ended up being a multi-year project due to the multiple design phases.

 Initially, they had their old design which I was simply adding features to.
 After a few months, they decided to completely freshen up their entire site with a new design.
 This included new pages, features, and bug fixes to existing pages.
-Once the new design was mostly in place, they then again decided to re-freshen the site’s design.
 There were 3 main redesigns throughout the whole timeline.

 Kloudless Custom WordPress Theme